aizardar/Deep_learning_projects/README.md

 Notebooks from Coursera

-In this project, we classify cat vs non-cat pictures sing very simple logistic regression with a neural network mindset.
+In this project, we classify cat vs non-cat pictures using very simple logistic regression with a neural network mindset.